Andrew Neighbors

 I became a GM because

 I've been telling stories for as long as I can remember, and the only thing more fun than making them is getting to make them with others!
-The joy of crafting a world that allows people to get the feeling of living inside a story is UNPARALLELED!
+The joy of crafting a world that allows people to live inside a story and shape it is unparalleled to me.

 My favorite books are

-Some recent favorites would be The Name of the Wind, Christopher Buehlman's The Black Tongue Thief, and The Daughter's War, as well as Terry Pratchett's Old Gods!
+Some recent favorites would be The Name of the Wind, The Black Tongue Thief, and Small Gods!

 How Andrew Neighbors runs games